topheman/d3-react-experiments/README.md

 A `/build` folder will be created with your project built in it.

 You can run it with `npm run serve-build`

-*Note:* The commands making prod versions (minified bundled) may take longer to run, since all RxJS code is parsed and to be optimized (will do something about it).

 ####Linter